-We’re an über friendly community of queer furries, Christian furries, and queer Christians.
+We’re an über friendly community of queer furries, furries and queer people of all different faiths, and their allies.
 We’re a diverse bunch, and we like it that way.
-Life’s too short to spend it bickering over which religion is best or judging others for their sexual attraction or furry interests, and none of that makes God love you or me any more or any less than He already does.
+Life’s too short to spend it bickering over which religion is best or judging others for their sexual attraction or furry interests.

 As far as discussions go, it’s important for everyone to remember this is a safe zone for lesbian, gay, bisexual, transgender, intersex/androgynous, or questioning individuals (LGBTIQ) and their allies.
 In all of our freedom in discussion, please remember that these are not open for debate, neither are you welcome to proselytize.
 Many found their way here from other communities where their orientation, gender identity, religious faith or lack thereof were not welcome, but here they will ~always~ be welcome.
 We are not a community which is usually in the habit of deleting posts or making people walk the plank, but we will take steps necessary to preserve the safe zone described above for all of our members.
 Yes, we have a plank *nod*.

 We don’t often like the categories that many of us have been plopped into by others.
 We’re people, first and foremost, and on average we have the same aspirations and goals, sense of morality, and desire for truth that others have.
 We’re not anyone’s stereotype or scapegoat.

 In the same way that there is diversity of species which make up our collective furry natures, there is diversity in gender identities and sexual orientations which are inborn in everyone.
 That often comes as a shock to those who try to see everything in black and white.